girlscript/winter-of-contributing/JavaScript/Topics/Filesystem (Node)/README.md

 ### `.writeFileSync()`
 This method is used to write data in a synchronous way.
 This method returns `undefined` so it is suggested to execute this function in a try-catch block.
-It takes three parameters:
+It takes four parameters:
 1. filename: The name of the file that is to be read.
 2. data: buffer/string of information that has to be added.
 3. encoding: It is a string that specifies the encoding of the file.
 Possible encodings are 'ascii', 'utf8' and 'base64'. 'utf8' is set as default
-mode: The mode of operation.
+4. mode: The mode of operation.
 It can be any of these three. `r++` is set as default:
     |Mode   |   Description |
     |-------|---------------|
     |r  |   Read    |
     |w  |   Write   |
     |r+ |   Read & Write    |

-flag:  the operation in which the file has to open.
+5. flag:  the operation in which the file has to open.
 All the types of flags are described below:
     | Flag  |   Description |
     |-------|---------------|
     |r      |Open the file.
 THis is default flag|